Common signs and symptoms of esophagitis include:

 - Are severe enough to make eating difficult

-- Are accompanied by flu symptoms, such as headache, fever and muscle aches
+- Are accompanied by flu signs and symptoms, such as headache, fever and muscle aches

-- Are accompanied by shortness of breath or chest pain not triggered immediately with eating
+- Are accompanied by shortness of breath or chest pain that occurs shortly after eating

 Get emergency care if you: